AustinmJoseph/Users-Group-Policy-Account-Management/README.md

 <h2> Creating Users </h2>

-Now that we have the set up done lets creat those users.
-First lets log into DC-1 and open powershell_ise as administrator.
-Go to new script and paste the [script](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1) I chose to do 10 employees for this lab and kept the password the same.
-Go under ADUC go to _EMPLOYEES and you can see the random ones that were made.
-Choose one of them to log into Client-1 to make sure it works.

 Now that the setup is complete, let’s create the users.

 First, log into DC-1 and open PowerShell ISE as an administrator.
 Click on New Script and paste the [script](https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1).
 For this lab, I created 10 employees and kept the password the same.